Support

 In creating a project, you assemble a 2D or 3D model of the system under study, create a mesh over/through the body or bodies of interest, and enter the initial boundary and operating conditions of the simulation.

-One common way to run Fluent in batch mode is to prepare a journal file from within Fluent first.
+One common way to run Fluent in batch mode is to construct a journal file from within Fluent first.
 A journal file is a series of commands that you send to Fluent, to prepare a project for simulation.
-A journal file can be recorded from within Fluent.

 References for this section: